eatthepie/docs-v2/docs/gameplay/rules.md

 # Rules

 Like Ethereum itself, Eat the Pie never pauses.
-When one game ends, the next one simultaneously begins, ensuring there's always an active round to join.
+When one game ends, the next one automatically begins, ensuring there's always an active round to join.

 ## 🕒 Game Duration and Prize Pool